This topic contains information on the following subjects:

-Once a final decision is rendered by the Chief Hearing Officer, local CSS or the NCP has an opportunity to file an appeal of the administrative decisions within thirty (30) days of the decision date.
+Once a final decision is rendered by the Chief Hearing Officer, local CSS or the noncustodial parent (NCP) has an opportunity to file an appeal of the administrative decisions within thirty (30) days of the decision date.

-An appeal of the final decision of the Chief Hearing Officer must be held in Wake County Superior Court or in the NCP's county of residence as prescribed by G.S.
-150B-45.
+An appeal of the final decision of the Chief Hearing Officer must be held in Wake County Superior Court or in the NCP's county of residence as prescribed by NCGS 150B-45.

 If the administrative decision is appealed, the Tax Intercept Unit worker should not enter a disposition for the scheduled appeal hearing until after the appeal is heard and decided by the court.